savonet/book/technology.md

 external program for information, such as the next song to be played.
 Another desirable workflow is in _push mode_, where the program adds information whenever it feels like.
-This is typically the case for _request queues_ which are, again, a variant of playlists, where an external programs can add songs whenever it feels like: those will be played one, in the order where they where inserted.
+This is typically the case for _request queues_ which are a variant of playlists, where an external programs can add songs whenever it feels like: those will be played one, in the order where they where inserted.
 This is typically used for interactive websites: whenever a user asks for a song, it gets added to the request queue.